 Research

 Linear accelerators (linacs) generate tight bunches of particles.
-The combined effects of applied and self-generated fields drive some particles to large amplitudes, creating a low-density “halo” surrounding a dense core.
+The combined effects of applied and self-generated fields within the bunch drive some particles to large amplitudes, creating a low-density “halo” surrounding a dense core.
 Halo is nearly invisible and barely influences the core, but it places hard constraints on the beam power since it leads to beam loss.
-Halo formation is challenging to predict because of its sensitivity to model parameters.
-In particular, we do not know the initial particle distribution in the full six-dimensional (6D) position-momentum space, also called phase space.
+Halo formation is challenging to predict because of its sensitivity to poorly known model parameters; for example, we typically do not know the initial particle distribution in the full six-dimensional phase space.
 It is also challenging to measure such a faint signal on top of the bright core.

 We are using the Beam Test Facility (BTF) at the Spallation Neutron Source (SNS) to address this problem on a small scale.
 The BTF is a replica of the first few meters of the 400-meter SNS linac.
 It is equipped to measure the initial 6D distribution and the output 2D halo distribution.
-We are leveraging these unique diagnostics to benchmark particle-in-cell (PIC) simulations at a new level of detail and better understand halo formation.
+We are leveraging these unique diagnostics to benchmark particle-in-cell (PIC) simulations at a new level of detail and better understand halo formation in linear accelerators.
+Ultimately, we hope our findings will make an operational impact on the SNS linac, which accelerates bunches from 2.5 MeV to 1.3 GeV over 400 meters.

 Our primary method to generate intense beams is to repeatedly inject small pulses from a linear accelerator (linac) into a circular accelerator (ring).
 Space charge forces drive resonances and collective instabilities in the circulating beam, leading to particle loss.
-One approach to mitigate space charge is to vary the position and momentum of the injected beam relative to the circulating beam during accumulation.
-We call this phase space painting.
-We’re studying a new painting method to generate a vortex beam, where particles swirl inside an elliptical boundary.
-Such a beam would minimize the nonlinear component of space charge forces, potentially leading to higher intensities.
-At the same time, the beam would occupy a tiny volume of phase space, making it potentially useful in the first stage of a high-energy collider.
+One approach to mitigating space charge is to vary the position and momentum of the injected beam relative to the circulating beam during accumulation; this is known as phase space painting.
+We’re developing new painting methods to apply to coupled or nonlinear accelerator lattices.
+One such method, known as eigenpainting, would generate a vortex beam in the ring, where particles swirl inside an elliptical boundary.
+This phase space distribution would minimize the nonlinear component of the space charge force and potentially increase the beam intensity limit in the accelerator.
+The beam would also occupy a small volume of the phase space, rendering it useful in the first stage of a high-energy collider.

 A future muon collider (MC) would require extremely short, intense proton pulses to generate the initial muon beam.
 The proposed scheme uses an SNS-style linac and accumulator ring followed by a separate ring to compress the bunch to a few nanoseconds in length.
-This extreme bunch compression has not been tested for hadron beams; space charge effects, impedances, and electron cloud instabilities could be an issue.
-We are examining whether a similar bunch compression scheme could be tested at the SNS.
+This extreme bunch compression has not been demonstrated in a hadron accelerator.
+We’re examining whether a similar bunch compression scheme could be tested at the SNS accumulator ring.
+In addition to benefiting muon collider designs, bunch compression would provide an opportunity to study the beam dynamics in the SNS at a much higher particle density, which will amplify space charge effects, impedances, and electron cloud instabilities.

 Phase space tomography